thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-1.md

 {% include images-gallery.html imageCollection="relations-from-building-to-office" %}

-Now let's "relation" the devices "SD-001" (Indoor Air Quality Sensor), "EM-002" (Energy Meter), and "WM-003" (Water Flow Meter) with Office A:
+Now let&#39;s establish relations between the devices "SD-001" (Indoor Air Quality Sensor), "EM-002" (Energy Meter), "WM-003" (Water Flow Meter) and Office A:

 - Click on "Office A" and navigate to the "Relations" tab.
 Ensure the direction is "From" and click the "plus" icon;
 - Select the type "Device" and specify "SD-001", "EM-002", and "WM-003" in the list of entities.
 Click "Add".

-Now specifying devices are "related" to "Office A" asset.
+Now the specified devices are "related" to "Office A" asset.

 {% include images-gallery.html imageCollection="relations-from-office-to-device-1" %}

-Similarly, "relation" the "AM-307" (IAQ Sensor) device with "Office B" asset.
+Similarly, establish relation between the "AM-307" (IAQ Sensor) device and "Office B" asset.

 {% include images-gallery.html imageCollection="relations-from-office-to-device-2" %}

 ## Adding dashboard

-The [dashboard](/docs/{{docsPrefix}}user-guide/dashboards/){:target="_blank"} is not just a space where you can display your data in a convenient format.
+The [dashboard](/docs/{{docsPrefix}}user-guide/dashboards/){:target="_blank"} is more than just a space for displaying your data in a convenient format.
-Creating a structured and visually appealing dashboard is key to monitoring and managing your assets and devices efficiently.
+Creating a structured and visually appealing dashboard is essential for efficiently monitoring and managing your assets and devices efficiently.

 Add a dashboard to start visualizing assets and devices on it.
 For this dashboard, we will create a separate group:

 - Go to the "Dashboards" page and navigate to the "Groups" tab.
 Click the "plus" icon to create a new dashboard group.
 Name it "Buildings" and click "Add";
 - Open the created dashboard group;
-- Click the "plus" icon in the upper right corner of the screen to add new dashboard;
+- Click the "plus" icon in the upper-right corner of the screen to add new dashboard;
 - Enter the title for the dashboard - "Buildings" and click "Add";
-- Save the dashboard by clicking the "Save" button in the upper right corner of the screen.
+- Save the dashboard by clicking the "Save" button in the upper-right corner of the screen.

 Your first dashboard has been successfully added.
 It will open automatically after adding.
-Save the dashboard by clicking the “Save” button in the upper right corner of the page.
+Save the dashboard by clicking the "Save" button in the upper right corner of the page.

 {% include images-gallery.html imageCollection="adding-dashboard" %}